brandon-a/personal-website/index.md

 # About Me

-Hi, I'm Brandon, I am currently seeking a full time Software Engineering position.
-I am skilled in Java and C++ and I have experience in Python, C, Javascript, and Swift.
+Hi, I'm Brandon, I love building software and making things work!
+I am skilled in Java and C++ and I have experience in Python, C, and Javascript.
 You may see some of the projects I have worked on below.
 Please contact me using the link above or contact me on LinkedIn, I will get back to you promptly.

 # Education